spember/Grails-Switcher/README.markdown

 Thus, the purpose of this application is to provide a quick method for switching and managing your Grails versions.

 You can use gswitch to install Grails versions and switch between your active installation.
+Additionally, if executed in a Grails Application root folder using the -a switch, the script will set your current Grails Version to match.

 ### Requirements ###